 Areas for improvement

 As enticing as the physical upside is with Waletzko, his NFL projection is a bit more complicated.
-Most notably, Waletzko’s frame is noticeably light, and that lighter frame does not absorb power well.
+Most notably, Waletzko’s frame was noticeably light in college.
+That leaner frame doesn’t always absorb power well.
 He can get driven back easily, and when he’s on skates, he has trouble resetting his feet and halting bull rushes.
-He’s not very dense or compact, and he’ll have to add weight in the NFL.
+Luckily, he was able to add weight this offseason, and he still moved well at the Senior Bowl.

 Waletzko’s light frame makes his margin for error slim, especially against more powerful rushers.
 When he does open up his torso, he leaves surface area for defenders to exploit.
 Additionally, the North Dakota OT can have trouble sustaining blocks at the second level.
 His grip strength is not elite, and he can be bent around by stronger players.
 He can lurch and lose his balance, and he bends at the waist occasionally, which also affects his balance and leverage.